lbelzile/math80667a/docs/03-completely_randomized_trials.md

 </div>

 It is important to keep in mind that all statistical statements are typically approximate and their reliability depends on the sample size: too small a sample may hampers the strength of your conclusions.

-The default graphic for checking whether a sample matches a postulated distribution is the quantile-quantile plot:
+The default graphic for checking whether a sample matches a postulated distribution is the quantile-quantile plot.

 ### Independence

 While I am not allowed to talk of independence as a Quebecer^[All credits for this pun are due to C. Genest], this simply means that knowing the value of one observation tells us nothing about the value of any other in the sample.
-Independence isn't easy to diagnostic, but may fail to hold in case of group structure (family dyads, cluster sampling) which have common characteristics or more simply in the case of repeated measurements.
+Independence may fail to hold in case of group structure (family dyads, cluster sampling) which have common characteristics or more simply in the case of repeated measurements.
 Random assignment to treatment is thus key to ensure that the measure holds, and ensuring at the measurement phase that there is no spillover.

 :::{ .example name="Independence of measurements"}